oskarth/praxis/README.md

 *October 31, 2015.
 Search in ascending matrix in Clojure.
 Naive version ~20m, hint at strategy for O(m+n) algo but didn't succeed in implementing in 30m-1h.*

+*November 1, 2015.
+Minor work on string search in Clojure, searching for multiple in dictionary and displaying words.*